-Seed Centers: To support the measured growth of the Foundation's Orphanage Model, the Foundation provides short-term funding (three years) for mentoring and training to smaller organizations with limited resources so they could establish equivalent programs of their own.
-As of December 31, 2016, the Foundation has helped establish programs in 23 Seed Centers.
+Seed Centers: To expand the reach of the Foundation's Orphanage Model, the Foundation provides shortterm funding (three years) for mentoring and training to smaller children welfare centers with limited resources so they can establish equivalent programs of their own.
+As of December 31, 2017, the Foundation has helped establish programs in 39 Seed Centers.

-National Training Plan: Beginning in October 2011, the Foundation began its National Training Plan (called the "Rainbow Program" in China) which will enable the Foundation to eventually train every caregiver in the country and thereby help the Chinese raise the standards of care for its entire children's welfare system.
-The trainings include lectures, group discussions, reflection, problem solving, and guided hands-on practice with children.
-For secondary training, the Foundation completes an assessment of the needs for each institution and then develops tailored on-site training for those needs.

-Since the National Training program was established, the Foundation has trained 13,466 caregivers from 699 welfare centers.
-The Foundation is also working to transition support and operations of the Children's Centers it has established in government-run social welfare institutions over to the Chinese.
-After that transition is complete, the Foundation will be a training and mentoring organization that continues to conduct effective joint provincial trainings with China Center for Child Welfare and Adoption, helps welfare institutions create Half the Sky-inspired programs of their own, and runs Model programs that serve as examples of best-practice childcare.
+National Training Plan: Beginning in October 2011, the Foundation began its National Training Plan (called the "Rainbow Program" in China) to eventually train every caregiver in the country and thereby help the Chinese raise the standards of care for its entire children's welfare system.
+Since the National Training program was established, the Foundation has trained 15,541 caregivers from 724 welfare centers.
+The Foundation has been working on transitioning support and operations of the Children's Centers it has established in government-run social welfare institutions over to the Chinese.
+After that transition is complete, the Foundation will be a training and mentoring organization that continues to conduct effective trainings, in various forms and both online and offline, to help welfare institutions create Half the Sky-inspired programs of their own, and runs Demonstration programs that serve as examples of best-practice childcare.

-Village Model: In 2015, the Foundation launched its Village Model programs for children left-behind in rural China.
+Village Model: In 2015, the Foundation launched its Village Model programs for left-behind children in rural China.
 The Foundation's Village Model programs are designed to mitigate the damage to children up to 6 years old who are left without nurturing, responsive care during their most critical early years.

-Similar to other Foundation programs, the Village Model programs are designed to be scalable and sustainable.
-Programs include Family Skills in which parenting skills and responsive care training is delivered to primary caregivers through group trainings and home visits; Early Childhood Development Centers that provide a child-centered curriculum that emphasizes using responsive care to improve cognitive, social, and emotional development as well as school readiness; and Community Engagement that is geared toward strengthening now disintegrating rural communities and providing a nurturing home for young children despite parental absence by offering trainer-facilitated village gatherings, monthly community projects and cooperative childcare to give weary primary caregivers respite.
+Similar to other Foundation programs, the Village Model's programs are designed to be scalable and sustainable.
+Programs include Family Skills in which parenting skills and responsive care training is delivered to primary caregivers through group trainings and home visits; Early Childhood Development Centers that provide a child-centered curriculum that emphasizes using responsive care to improve cognitive, social, and emotional development as well as school readiness; and Community Engagement that is geared toward strengthening now disintegrating rural communities by offering trainer-facilitated village gatherings, monthly community projects and cooperative childcare to give weary primary caregivers respite.

-Since the Village Model launched in Ye County and Henan Province in 2015, 6,376 children have been reached and 392 local women have been hired as preschool teachers and mentors.
-The Village Model has also established a preschool, family skills, and community engagement programs in 46 villages.
+Since the Village Model launched in Ye County, Henan Province in 2015, 8,481 children have been reached and 462 local women have been hired as preschool teachers and mentors.
+The Village Model has also established preschool, family skills, and community engagement programs in 46 villages.

-Factory Workers Model: During 2016, the Foundation designed a new model, referred to as the Factory Workers Model, and is structured specifically for children of factory workers.
-The new Factory Workers Model and curriculum were tailored to transform the lives of at-risk children whose parents work long hours in Vietnam's factories.
-In 2016, the Foundation signed an agreement with the Vietnam Department of Education and Training (DOET) to collaborate on a groundbreaking project to implement the Factory Workers Model, with a primary objective to reach more than 200 children living near the Hoa Khanh Industrial Zones in Danang, Vietnam.
-The project's first Early Learning Center is scheduled to open in 2017.
+Factory Model: During 2016, the Foundation designed a new model, referred to as the Factory Model, and is structured specifically for children of factory workers.
+The new Factory Model and curriculum were tailored to transform the lives of at-risk children whose parents work long hours in Vietnam's factories.
+In 2016, the Foundation signed an agreement with the Vietnam Department of Education and Training (DOET) to collaborate on a groundbreaking project to implement the Factory Model, with a primary objective to reach more than 200 children living near the Hoa Khanh Industrial Zones in Da Nang, Vietnam.
+The project's first Early Learning Center opened in 2017.
+The Foundation admitted 143 children to the program and hired 32 teachers in Phase I.